jbyuki/md-prev.nvim/README.md

 ## md-prev.nvim

 A dependency-free plugin to preview markdown in the browser.
-It relies on the pure markdown-to-html provided by @mpeterv [here](https://www.github.com/mpeterv/markdown).
+It relies on the pure markdown-to-html provided by @ bakpakin  [here](https://github.com/bakpakin/luamd).
 Also a big thanks to @realprogrammersusevim for giving me the idea in the first place with his plugin [md-to-html.nvim](https://github.com/realprogrammersusevim/md-to-html.nvim).

 **Important Note**: This an experiment more than anything.
 It shows what's possible with the Neovim API.
 It is not planned to develop this much further.